Bayesian prediction for physical models with application to the optimization of the synthesis of pharmaceutical products using chemical kinetics: Results

 \subsection{Sampling Phase}

 To create the meta-design for the Sampling Phase, we set $N^0_1 = 50$, $N_1=100$ and set up $R=5$ parallel chains.
-This means we perform ten iterations of the exploratory algorithm in Section~\ref{expalg} with $L=50$.
-We adapt the temperatures of the parallel chains using the methodology of \cite{MBV2013} as implemented by \cite{OW2013}.
-Figure~\ref{evolve} shows the values of $\boldsymbol{\theta}^*$ in the meta-design $\zeta_1$.
-The grey points are the $N_1^0$ initial values generated from the prior distribution and the black points are the values selected in step 3 of the exploratory algorithm.
-In the latter case, it is clear that these points are being sampled from a concentrated region of $\Theta$.
+This results in ten iterations of the exploratory algorithm in Section~\ref{expalg} with $L=50$.
+We adapt the temperatures of the parallel chains using the methodology of \cite{MBV2013}.
+Figure~\ref{fig:PLOT1} shows the resulting values of $\boldsymbol{\theta}^*$ in meta-design $\zeta_1$.
+It is clear that the exploratory algorithm selects points from a concentrated region of $\Theta$.

 We then obtain a sample of size $B = 50000$ from the posterior distribution of $\boldsymbol{\delta}$ using the amended Gibbs sampling and parallel tempering algorithm presented in Section~\ref{compsav}.
-Figure~\ref{mcmc} shows trace plots of the posterior sample (left hand panels) and the estimated posterior density (right hand panels), for each element of $\boldsymbol{\theta}$.
-The right hand panels also show the density of the prior distribution (in grey).
+Convergence was assessed informally via trace plots (not shown) which showed that the chains had mixed adequately and each posterior was unimodal.
+Figure~\ref{fig:PLOT2} shows plots of the prior and estimated posterior densities for each element of $\boldsymbol{\theta}$ as well as the elements of $\boldsymbol{\psi}$ and $\rho$.
+Clearly the data has led to an increase in information from the prior to posterior distributions.